aalok2006/PSGTC/README.md

-# Personalized Savings Goal Tracker
+# Personalized Savings Goal Tracker Chatbot

 A retro-themed, single-page web application for managing and tracking personal savings goals with multi-user support and an interactive chatbot interface, styled to resemble an old-school computer monitor.